valkey-io/valkey-rfc/ADMIN-PORT.md

 ## Specification

-1. The admin client role is only decided by the cloud provides or internal administrators, whatever where the client comes from.
-Thus generally, admin-port should not be exposed to public.
+1. The admin client role is only decided by the cloud providers or internal administrators, whatever where the client comes from.
+Thus generally, admin-port should not be exposed to the public.
 2. If a client connects via admin-port and ACL rules apply to this client as well, this client should follow the ACL to execute some commands
 3. If a client connects via non-admin-port and ACL rules apply to this client as well, this client is not allowed to execute those special commands.
+The special commands could be new commands introduced by admin through modules, for example, setting/getting traffic/replication control threshold, encrypting the username and password in config file, etc

 ## References
 Add a management-port https://github.com/valkey-io/valkey/issues/497